Easy Snickerdoodle Bundt Cake

 Snickerdoodle bundt cake is perfectly golden and cinnamon-spiced!
 Layered with a delicious cinnamon-sugar ribbon, this easy bundt cake comes together in under 30 minutes and bakes up with a soft and fluffy crumb.
-Made with softened butter and tangy buttermilk, a generous splash of vanilla extract adds plenty of rich vanilla flavor.
+Made with softened butter and tangy buttermilk, a generous splash of vanilla extract adds plenty of rich flavor.

 Snickerdoodle Bundt Cake